Perth-Artifactory/util/README.md

 Formats a markdown table of approved operators based on whether a contact is in a configured TidyHQ group

 #### Setup

 * Ensure that TidyHQ credentials have been set in `config.json`
 * `cp machines.json.example machines.json`
   * Configure at least one report.
 Report names should be alphanumeric.

 #### Running

 `operator_report.py report_name` will output a markdown formatted table.
-It explicitly does not include a "generated on" line so that it doesn't trigger unnecesary page changes.
+It explicitly does not include a "generated on" line so that it doesn't trigger unnecessary page changes.

 This can be used to push a report by: